JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-01-29-yearinreview.md

 Next year will be more challenging as my daughter has become a lot more effective at grabbing my attention than my laptop.
 However I want to increase my efforts contributing back to the community by speaking at more conferences and writing more blogposts.
 Finally I also want to visit Google IO, which is about time I got there, don't you agree? ;)

-As always you can reach me [@molsjeroen](https://twitter.com/molsjeroen) on twitter, or leave a comment below!
+As always you can reach me {% include link_twitter_molsjeroen.html %} on twitter, or leave a comment below!